B-UMMI/chewBBACA/README.md

 The `cds_coordinates.tsv` file contains the coordinates (genome unique identifier, contig identifier, start position, stop position, protein identifier attributed by chewBBACA sequentially and coding strand) of the coding sequences identified in each genome.

-The `invalid_cds.txt` file contains with the list of alleles predicted by Prodigal that were excluded based on sequence size and presence of ambiguous bases.
+The `invalid_cds.txt` file contains the list of alleles predicted by Prodigal that were excluded based on sequence size and presence of ambiguous bases.

 The `loci_summary_stats.tsv` file contains the counts for each classification type (EXC, INF, PLOT3, PLOT5, LOTSC, NIPH, NIPHEM, ALM, ASM, LNF) and the total number of classified CDS (non-LNF) per locus.